Dr. Deja Perkins

 Geospatial Analytics

-I am currently (2021-2025) pursuing my PhD in Geospatial Analytics at North Carolina State University's Center for Geospatial Analytics.
+I recieved my PhD in Geospatial Analytics at North Carolina State University's Center for Geospatial Analytics.
 Geospatial Analytics is an intersection of Data Science and Geographic Information Systems.
 I use geospatial analytics to examine spatial data gaps in large-scale participatory environmental monitoring projects (eBird, iNaturalist, CoCoRHAS, Christmas Bird Count etc).
 I investigate spatial bias in project participation and its impact on our understanding of nature in urban areas.
 My work showcases how the lack of project participation, and as a result, the lack of data in high-density and majority BIPOC neighborhoods impact our understanding of conservation and management needs in cities.

 My Publications